bennylope/django-organizations/README.rst

     `six` with which Django Organizations is incompatible.

 .. note::

-    If you are using South you must use 1.0.
-Django Organizations is incompatible with earlier versions of South, as this project uses the `south_migrations` folder for schema migrations in order to maintain Django 1.7 compatability.
+    If you are using South you must use 1.0+.
+Django Organizations is incompatible with earlier versions of South, as this project uses the `south_migrations` folder for South schema migrations in order to maintain Django native migrations compatability.

 Configuring
 -----------